 The funds in these reports come from two sources: Section 106 which was the standard method to receive development-related income until 2015 and the Community Infrastructure Levy which has mostly superseded S106 and is based on a set rate per square metre.
 Here’s the CIL rates:

-S106 still exists but will only be obtained from large schemes with income from no more than five developments combined to fund projects.
+S106 still exists but will only be obtained from large schemes with income from at least five developments combined to fund projects.

 All income is in addition to income from the New Homes Bonus.
 That has brought in another £54 million over the past seven years in ever increasing amounts and totals £13.7 million this year.
 That puts Greenwich Council in the top 10 of 300+ local authorities in the country.